osmbe/website/en/projects/mapcomplete.md

 More and more use OpenStreetMap (OSM) as their basemap.
 But we're not just a map - we're an open spatial database.
-How many apps do you know that collect drinking fountains, public toilets, camping spots, bar's with wifi, parking info etc?
+How many apps do you know that collect drinking fountains, public toilets, camping spots, bars with wifi, parking info etc?
 Unfortunately, all of these apps have their own little data island.
 All of these things could be built very easily on top of OpenStreetMap!

 Collecting this data outside of OpenStreetMap has serious disadvantages.
 * **Everyone who builds such an app, has to built everything**: a website, a database, user account management, various apps, a user community, a data curation model, data hosting, etc.